Table of contents

 (See, “Success is in the details”)

-With the prevalence today of using mobile devices to access corporate systems and services, it can be challenging to discover information required to support these assets.
+With the prevalence today of using mobile devices to access corporate systems and services, hardware asset discovery can be challenging.
+And discovering information required to support these assets can be equally challenging.

 In today’s connected IT landscape, storage is more than just a few disk drives.
-Storage systems can be complex, requiring specialized asset discovery processes to capture data and information about them.
+Storage systems can be complex, requiring specialized asset discovery processes like cloud asset discovery to capture data and information about them.

-As well as discovering information about the physical storage assets, such as disks, controllers, and cooling systems, asset discovery can also capture useful information about performance and logs that can forecast future availability issues.
+Apart from discovering information about the physical storage assets, such as disks, controllers, and cooling systems, asset discovery can capture useful information about performance and logs that can forecast future availability issues.

 Today’s IT landscape is nothing like the old days.
 In response to the challenges of doing business in the digital age, assets now change frequently, new ones are added, deployed, then retired at a rapid rate.